The Year of Ethnobotany: North American Indigo Projects

 Currently, the UC Berkeley Art Museum & Pacific Film Archive is hosting the Rosie Lee Tompkins: Retrospective Exhibition, February 19 – July 19, 2020.
 Lawrence Rinder, BAMPFA Director gives a visual tour of the exhibiton.

 From the Collections of Eli Leon and Robert & Helen Cargo.

-Yoshiko Wada curates this wonderful exhibition of African American Quilts from major private collectors in the USA.
+Yoshiko Wada curated and presented for the Festival of Quilts in Birmingham, U.K. 2007, this wonderful exhibition of African American Quilts from major private collectors in the USA.
 The work represents living and deceased artists who work with scrap fabrics to produce traditional log cabin and unconventional designs on cloth.
 Arbie Williams’ “Britches Quilt” sees the transformation of overalls set against a floral background — complete with brand labels and pockets.
 Rosie Lee Tompkins “Three Sixes” quilt is actually the work of “Effie Mae Howard” who would not allow her real name to be used in her work until after her death.
 This exhibition includes several acclaimed African American artists whose works are now in major private and public collections.

 Textile researcher Yoshiko Iwamoto Wada and boro collector and book editor, Kim Shuefftan discuss Japanese boro textiles in their collections.
 Filmed by Andrew Galli of Galli Creative.

 Boro (Rag) Mended Textile from Rural Japan